ChiHaoLu/DWMZK-2-FAOMA/report/report.md

 ### 4.2 Scenario 2: Transfer Safty - 2FA

 1. The owner needs to generate a "proof" using the "secret" on their local device or on the proof generation website provided by the protocol.
-1. Only the owner can call the "transfer" function for their token.
+1. Only the owner can call the "transferFrom" function for their token.
 This is the first stage of verification.
 1. When calling the "transfer" function, the owner must include the "proof" to pass the second stage of verification.
 1. If the verification is successful, the token will be transferred to the target owner's address.
 1. The owner should securely transfer the "secret" to the target owner through any confidential means, such as messaging applications or in-person exchanges.